Terry Smiljanich

-Terry Alan Smiljanich (born March 1, 1947) is an American lawyer who acted as counsel to the United States Senate during the congressional hearings on the Iran-Contra affair.
+Terry Alan Smiljanich (born March 1, 1947) is a retired American lawyer who acted as counsel to the United States Senate during the congressional hearings on the Iran-Contra affair.
 In 1983 Smiljanich co-founded the law firm Blasingame, Forizs & Smiljanich.

 Early life

 Smiljanich was born in Tampa, Florida in 1947 to Peter and Olga Smiljanich.
 His father was in the Air Force and the family traveled extensively, with stays in Japan, Mississippi, Florida and Texas.
 He attended Alamo Heights High School, Randolph High School on Randolph Air Force Base in Texas, and graduated in 1965 from Thomas Jefferson High School in Tampa, Florida.

 Education

 Smiljanich attended the University of Florida, where he met his wife Dorothy Weik in 1967 (they married in 1969).
 He graduated in 1969 with a Bachelor of Arts degree in English, and attended the University of Florida College of Law, serving as editor of the University of Florida Law Review and graduating in 1972.